 As schools and businesses close down across the country, Canadians are dealing with unprecedented challenges.
 While tax obligations are often overlooked in these difficult times, many have started to ask about postponements of tax deadlines and related tax filing obligations.
 This article seeks to provide answers to some of the most frequently asked questions regarding tax obligations that have arisen during this global outbreak.
 While legal obligations are to be assessed on a case-by-case basis, the following summarizes, at a high level, the current guidance available and the applicable principles.

 1. When will the federal government deliver the budget?

 On the day COVID-19 was declared a global pandemic by the World Health Organization, the Canadian federal budget was tabled for March 30, 2020.
-The House of Commons, however, is suspended for five weeks in light of the pandemic, and its next scheduled sitting is April 20, 2020.
-While the federal budget has been delayed, a new date has yet to be set.
+Owing to the unpredictable economic circumstance, the federal budget has been delayed, and a new date has yet to be set.

 2. When do personal income tax returns need to be filed and payments made by?